 We are thoroughly enjoying sharing our skills and knowledge with people who, like us, are enchanted by deriving colour from their home grown dyeplants.
-We are open to running workshops anywhere within reasonable travelling distance, so if you are unable to come to us but would like to host a workshop on how to get the most from your dye garden, please do get in touch.
+Please do get in touch if you would like to work with us.

 All courses can be booked here

 +44 1462 422814